Webhook Integration for AS2

 1.2 Enabling / Disabling Webhooks

 You can visit ‘Webhooks’ from the Integrations menu icon on the left navigation menu and will be presented with the above page.
-Here, one or more webhook endpoints can be specified.
-Each webhook endpoint can be configured against one Station, or for all Stations.
-You cannot provide two webhook endpoints for the same Station.
-To disable any webhook, simply remove it from the list by clicking the delete icon.
+Here, there are two separate tabs for configuring AS2 and SFTP webhooks, where one or more webhook endpoints can be specified for each service type.

 MFT Gateway’s webhook invocations currently do not follow redirects (HTTP 301, 302, 307 etc.).